Reference 02 — Graph model

 When a transport module receives bytes from the wire, it constructs a top-level view over the received memory and hands it to the router via the recv callback.
 The router walks the view tree, finds the destination endpoint, and delivers the view to the endpoint’s queue.

-At delivery, the view’s ownership is transferred to the endpoint — meaning the endpoint takes the existing refcount, no new copy is made.
+At delivery, the view’s ownership is transferred to the endpoint — the endpoint takes the existing refcount, no new copy is made.
 The transport module relinquishes its reference (refcount decrement; the segment survives because the endpoint now holds the count).

 If multiple subscribers are attached, the view is cloned (refcount bumped per subscriber, no byte-level copy).
 Each subscriber sees the same backing memory through its own view struct.

+Reads are zero-copy; writes are single-copy where the medium demands it.
 The asymmetry is real and worth naming explicitly.

 Read paths